Plant-Dashboard/frontend/README.md

 ## To Do
  - Add date picker to display different days on the graph
  - Edit modal to close on button clicks
+ - Update logos to replace the default react ones

 Screen shots: